bazelbuild/bazel-blog/_posts/2017-02-28-google-summer-of-code.md

 I'm looking forward to hearing from you,

-_Laurent Le Brun, on behalf of the Bazel mentors._
+*By Laurent Le Brun, on behalf of the Bazel mentors.*